 Means Transfer (n=3) Non-Transfer (n=3) Availability to discuss and offer guidance on your academic courses.
-4.33 3.67 Helping you to have a solid understanding of the careers available in engineering areas.
+4.33 3.33 Helping you to have a solid understanding of the careers available in engineering areas.
 4.33 4.00 Introducing you to a range of methodological techniques in research.
-4.00 4.67 Showing interest in your academic work and being supportive of your ideas.
-4.00 3.67
+4.00 4.67